 OSRS Farming Guide 2020

-As the new year rolls around once more, we may be seeing fresh faces in the wide world of Runescape.
+As the new year rolls around once more, we may be seeing fresh faces in the wide world of RuneScape.
 If there are any old faces who want to brush up of their farming skills, then this OSRS Farming Guide will come in handy.
-So whether you are learning the ropes for the first time, or just want a refresher on how to work on your farming skill, read on to find out how you can effectively increase your Farming skill.
+So whether you are learning the ropes for the first time, or just want a refresher on how to work on your Farming skill, read on to find out how you can effectively increase your Farming level.

 What is Farming in OSRS?